ramapriyan912001/tp/docs/DeveloperGuide.md

 ### Viewing expenses

-1. Viewing all expenses of a travel group
+1. Listing expenses of a specific group in ContactPage or GroupsPage.

-   1. Prerequisites: Have at least one group in the app.
+  1. Prerequisites: The preloaded data for groups and expenses are not modified.
+(No groups and expenses are removed or added)

+  2. Test case: `expenses gn/London`
+     Expected: ExpenseList will list out all the expenses added to the London group.
+Status message confirms that all expenses are listed.

-   1. Test case: `expenses gn/London`<br>
+  3. Test case: `expenses gn/Singapore`
+     Expected: No changes as group does not exist.
+Error details stating that specified group does not exist will be shown in status message.

+### Finding expenses

+1. Finding expenses for a specific group in ContactPage or GroupsPage.

+  1. Prerequisites: The preloaded data for groups and expenses are not modified.
+(No groups and expenses are removed or added)

+  2. Test case: `findexpenses Transportation gn/London`
+     Expected: ExpenseList displayed.
+ExpenseList will list out expenses in the London group with descriptions containing "Transportation".
+Status message says that 1 expense is found.

+  3. Test case: `findexpenses Transportation Buffet gn/London`
-      Expected: Expenses under the group named London are displayed.
-Details of the operation shown in the status message.
+     Expected: ExpenseList displayed.
+ExpenseList will list out 2 expenses with the matching keywords.
+2 expenses found shown in the status message.

+  4. Test case: `findexpenses Transportation gn/Bali`
+     Expected: ExpenseList displayed.
+ExpenseList will display a blank page.
+0 expenses found shown in status message.

-   1. Test case: `expenses gn/Test`<br>
+  5. Test case: `findexpenses Test gn/Singapore`
-      Expected: No expenses displayed as group does not exist.
-Error details shown in the status message.
+     Expected: No change occurs.
+Status message says that the specified group does not exist.

-   1. Other incorrect delete commands to try: `expenses`, `expenses gn/`, `...`
-      Expected: Similar to previous.

 ### Deleting an expense